- Cooling systems, generators and heating systems

-Decommissioning these sites means that we will responsibly dispose of the towers, antennas, transmitters and buildings that have occupied the land.
-As of March 31, decommissioning activities were completed at 360 transmission sites.
+Shutting down these sites means that we will responsibly dispose of the towers, antennas, transmitters and buildings that have occupied the land.
+As of March 31, 2015, decommissioning activities were completed at 360 transmission sites.

 Generators are used to power the broadcasting and transmission sites that bring our programming to Canadians across the country in emergency power failure situations.

-In 2013–2014, CBC/Radio-Canada operated 180 generators.
-The total estimated capacity for our generators was 24,994 kW, an increase of 3,311 kW over last year.
-The increase is attributed to two new systems that were installed in 2013–2014.
-New systems are installed to replace aging infrastructure with more efficient units.
-The new generators, installed at CBC Montreal and CBC Winnipeg, were required to increase back-up capacity and meet demands in Computer Equipment Room (CER) data centres.
-Note: An increase in capacity does not mean an increase in usage, but signifies our ability to meet system demands, as required.
+In 2014-2015, CBC/Radio-Canada operated 164 generators, 16 fewer than the previous year.
+The total estimated capacity for our generators was 25,749 kW, an increase of 755 kW over last year.
+Despite the fact that systems were removed due to site decommissioning or property sales, the increase is attributed to the update of data collected in Transmission sites in Western Canada.
+Note: An increase in capacity does not mean an increase in usage, but rather signifies our ability to meet system demands, as required.

 Our cooling and heating systems maintain our workplace at an acceptable temperature for both our employees and equipment (broadcasting and transmission-related).

-Storage tanks are instrumental to our core operations.
-Used to store petroleum products, these tanks are utilized to run our heating systems and backup generators in the event of a power failure, allowing us to keep our programming on the air in such situations.
+Used to store petroleum products, storage tanks are utilized to run our heating systems and backup generators in the event of a power failure.
+Instrumental to our core operations, these tanks allow us to keep our programming on the air in emergency situations.

-In our efforts to proactively prevent soil and groundwater contamination, we continue to upgrade our storage tank systems across the country.
-In the last year, the Transmission Division decreased their total storage tank inventory from 190 to 172 tanks, a reduction of over 36,000 litres in capacity.
-For Real Estate Services, the fiscal year 2013–2014 saw a total of 65 tanks in operation, an increase of six tanks when compared to 2012–2013.
-This resulted in an increase of 36,159 litres for a total capacity in Real Estate Services of 223,305 litres.
-The total corporate results indicate an overall reduction in the number of tanks from from 250 to 237 with a negligible decrease (0.01 per cent) in the overall total capacity.
+In our efforts to proactively prevent soil and groundwater contamination, we continue to upgrade and, where necessary, reduce the number of our storage tank systems across the country.
+In the last year, the Transmission Division decreased their total storage tank inventory from 172 to 160 tanks, a reduction of 20,677 litres in capacity.
+For Real Estate Services, the fiscal year 2013-2014 saw a total of 58 tanks in operation, a decrease of 7 tanks when compared to 2013-2014.
+This resulted in a decrease of 19,253 litres, for a total capacity in Real Estate Services of 204,052 litres.
+The total corporate results indicate an overall reduction in the number of tanks from 237 to 218, with a decrease of 7.2% in the overall total capacity.